 This article describes how to manage executed queries, search its content and re-use them, using the Executed queries feature.

-This will open the Executed queries form:
+This will open the Query history window:

-Searching the executed queries
+Searching the run queries

-Re-using executed queries
+Re-using run queries

 Q: What is the minimum date that can be set in the “From” date filter?

 A: This can be set in the Query history tab, under the Options window by changing the Default period option:

 Q: If I run the same query multiple times, will this be shown as a separate execution, or the newer execution overwrites an older one?

 A: Each execution will be saved as a separate event, since ApexSQL Complete logs run queries by the time of the execution regardless of a query content.

 Q: Can I use the information about run queries on another machine?

 A: Yes, just copy the Executed queries folder and paste it to the corresponding folder on another machine.
 After the host application is started, all information will be accessible through the Query history window.